iamsherman1234/android-home-server/README.md

 ### Phase 1 — Prepare Android

-#### 1.1 — Root your phone
+#### 1.1 — Root Your Phone

-Install a custom ROM with [these requirements](#software-requirements).
+Install a custom ROM meeting the [requirements](#software-requirements).
 This project was tested on **InfinityOS** with **KSUN 3.1.0**.

 #### 1.2 — Install DroidSpaces

-Install DroidSpaces from [Latest Release](https://github.com/ravindu644/Droidspaces-OSS/releases/tag/v4.5.1).
+Install DroidSpaces from the [latest release](https://github.com/ravindu644/Droidspaces-OSS/releases/tag/v4.5.1).
 DroidSpaces is a Linux container manager for Android that creates an isolated Linux environment.

 #### 1.3 — Install Termux